Gupta-Aryaman/ruralClap/README.md

 # The Rural Company
 Rural Company is an online home services platform.
 Launched never, Rural Company today operates worldwide.
-The platform helps customers book reliable & high quality services like beauty treatments, massages, haircuts, home cleaning, handymen, appliance repair, painting, pest control and more – delivered by trained professionals conveniently at home.
+The platform helps customers book reliable & high quality services like beauty treatments, massages, haircuts, home cleaning, handymen, appliance repair, painting, pest control and more – delivered by trained professionals conveniently at home. <br />
 **The moto is to provide options of selecting different workers in categories and sub-categories.**

 ## Structure Used to Store Workers